bro256/bg.manager.ui/README.md

 We appreciate your valuable contributions and look forward to working together to improve our project!

 ## Disclaimer
-This program is designed for educational purposes to illustrate the concept user side encryption and decryption.
+This program is designed for educational purposes to illustrate the concept of user side encryption and decryption.
 It may not be suitable for production use.